Research Enhancement Program Guidelines

 - Budget request detail and justification (10 pts.)

-- The roster of successful applicants will be posted by Pre and Post Award Support Services on the REP website.
-Unsuccessful applicants are encouraged to contact their CREC chair to discuss their proposal review scores and ways to improve their proposals for future submission.
+- The roster of successful applicants will be posted on the REP website.
+Unsuccessful applicants are encouraged to contact the online system administrator within the Office of Research and Sponsored Programs (Dr. Xia at YS11@txstate.edu) to request their proposal review scores and to discuss ways to improve their proposals for future submission with their CREC chair.

 - Department chairs/school directors will be notified of the Research Enhancement Grants awarded to faculty in their units.
 PIs should meet with their chairs/directors to apprise them of the impact the grant will have on equipment or other unit resources and/or summer teaching schedules.